-The text below gives a brief overview of the Apprenticeship.
-For those attending an Introduction or Immersion class who are interested in taking their study further we have a full course overview and can make time to discuss the Apprenticeship in more detail.
+For those attending an Introduction or Immersion class who are interested in taking their study further we have a full course curriculum, code of ethics and case study handbook we can share with you and can make time to discuss the first stage (Insight Herbalism) in more detail.

 A commitment to each two year block is needed at a time, with a full review at the end of this block before moving onto the next block.
-The first four year’s are broadly themes around the traditional elements (Air, Fire, Earth, Water) and an exploration of each from medical, emotional, somatic and spiritual perspectives.
 The Apprenticeship changes gear significantly from the Foundation year – requiring the student to step up to a high degree of autonomy and professionality.

 A guidline to the skills we are looking for in applicants is here.
 If you are interested we recommend (for your own benefit) writing a response to each point with honest reflection.
 The most imporant thing is not to ‘fulfill’ all of these but to be honest and open about your limitations and areas you need to develop.

 Being highly student centred and peer supported means that each individual apprentice must direct their own learning according to their vision of themselves as a herbalist.
 Experience has shown that this is different for each person, and as a guide, my role is to help support and challenge the apprentice’s process and offer a backbone of training ensuring core elements (particularly to do with safety and professionality) are covered.